The best hotels in Jermuk

 Altitude matters.
 At 2,080 m, some people feel mild fatigue on the first day, especially arriving from sea level.
 Don't book an intensive hiking day for your arrival.
 The town has a small pharmacy near Central Jermuk if you need altitude medication.
 One more thing: Jermuk gets cold fast after dark even in summer, so pack a layer regardless of what the forecast says.

-Jermuk's best neighborhoods
+Jermuk's best hotel regions

 Central Jermuk and the Spa District are where most visitors should start looking.
 If you want a real spa-resort experience with mineral water access steps from your door, the Spa District wins every time.